Yandex Cloud

 • Setting up service account access permissions

-• Getting information about a service account
+• Getting service account info

 • Getting an ID token for a service account